 Every year the Hill Country Ride for AIDS provides much needed funds to 9 local nonprofits focused directly on HIV/AIDS services.
 Every aspect of care is covered with these agencies: prevention, testing, medication, housing, counseling, social services, and hospice care.

 The HCRA is the largest fundraiser for these agencies, and your dollars make an immediate, critical impact on their ability to fulfill their mission.
-Fundraising continues through May of 2020, and checks are delivered to the agencies in person in July.
+Fundraising continues through May of 2021, and checks are delivered to the agencies in July.
 It’s an amazing day to see their gratitude at all levels for the hard work and generosity of so many.

 Click here to meet some of the people who receive direct care from these 9 great beneficiaries!